 Vitamin D is safe and recommended during pregnancy.
-And while multiple studies conclude that vitamin D is safe in pregnancy, the ideal dosage, however, is a little less clear.
-Studies have reported that vitamin D is not only safe, but beneficial—especially for those with vitamin D deficiency and those with higher risks for pregnancy complications.
+While multiple studies conclude that vitamin D is safe in pregnancy, the ideal dosage is a little less clear.
+Studies have reported that vitamin D is not only safe but beneficial—especially for those with vitamin D deficiency and those with higher risks for pregnancy complications.

 Since vitamin D is essential for various bodily functions, it's important to understand the best ways to achieve adequate levels.
 Vitamin D—also known as the “sunshine vitamin”—is synthesized in the skin during sun exposure, thus it's important to allow for at least eight to ten minutes of direct sun exposure daily.
 During this time, it's best to limit sunscreen to ensure optimal vitamin D production.